avimallu/r.data.table.funs/README.md

 ```

 ## decile
-Often, in sales analytics, one is required to group certain categorical variables into buckets that contribute to 10% of overall sales,
+Often, in sales analytics, one is required to group certain continous variables into buckets that contribute to 10% of overall sales,
 in decreasing order of contribution.
 That is, in the first bucket, you'll have very few members that, together contribute to 10%, and
 this member count increases as the bucket count increases, each contributing to 10% of the overall sales.
 In terms of percentiles, the first
 bucket can be defined as the members that are in the top 90%ile of contributors, the second bucket will be those that are in the top 80%ile